infoqualitylab/JCDL-2024-triage-approach/README.md

 - test_set.csv: the test set

 Output: ML_output_data
-- LSTM_prediction_203.csv: predictions for all citation context sentences: Y or N
+- LSTM_prediction_203.csv: predictions for all sentence-level citation contexts: Y or N

 ### decision_tree_ipynb

 Code for the three approaches: the base approach, the keyword-based approach (Approach-KW), and the machine learning-based approach (Approach-ML)

 Input: decision_tree_input_data
-- citation_context_sentence.csv: the sentences containing the citation marker
+- citation_context_sentence.csv: sentence-level citation contexts
+- keyword_dictionary.csv: all keywords used in the keywords approach
+- LSTM_prediction_203.csv: the prediction of the citing publication propagating risks of the publication from the LSTM model, only for the sentence-level citation context from 203 publications going into stage 3
 -
 Output: decision_tree_output_data